ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

 Add more entries to this JSON template as necessary.

 To see the status of your multipart upload instance, you can always run the `part-list` command, providing the bucket name, key, and the upload ID.
-This prints out raw information about your multipart upload instance.
+This print raw information about your multipart upload instance.
 Once you have completed uploading each part of the file, run the `multipart-upload-complete` command with the necessary parameters.
 If all goes well, you receive a confirmation that the file uploaded successfully to the wanted bucket.

 ## Upload a part
 {: #ic-upload-part}